agriculturegovau/agds-next/CONTRIBUTING.md

 ```

-So components which (like `LinkList`) are a composition of several other components should expose their parts in addition to the main component to enable recomposing the parts in a different way.
-This lets us maintain a simple API while enabling much more complex changes.
+So components which are a composition of several other components (like `LinkList`) should expose their parts in addition to the main component to enable recomposing the parts in a different way.
+This lets us maintain a simple API while enabling more complex use cases.

 ### Limit cross dependencies